metoppv/improver/doc/source/metadata/Probabilities.rst

 This is the simplest form, as it is a natural extension to deterministic data, incorporating a number of realizations (or versions of the forecast).
-As such its representation can be accommodated through the inclusion of an additional coordinate variable.
+As such, its representation can be accommodated through the inclusion of an additional coordinate variable.

 For ensemble member data, the following must be present: